Updated July 2022

 A great article by Sonia Simone of Copyblogger calls digital sharecropping the most dangerous threat to your online marketing.
-She tells the story of a wonderful local bookstore that was doing everything right, yet they had to close their doors.
+In this older, but still relevant article she tells the story of a wonderful local bookstore that was doing everything right, yet they had to close their doors.
 Why?
 They were leasing their building and the landlord tripled the rent.

 The internet is full of enticing offers to build your brand at little or no cost on someone else’s platform.

-Many businesses who have built up a large, engaged audience on Facebook have had a rude awakening over the past few months.
-They have been following Facebook’s guidelines to engage with their fans, advertise their Facebook page to their customers, encourage fans to like their pages, and share news, content, and photos.
-This was a great way to reach customers (and by the way helped make Facebook more popular).
+Many businesses who have built up a large, engaged audience on Facebook have had a rude awakening over the years.
+They followed Facebook’s guidelines to engage with their fans, encouraged fans to like their pages, and shared news, content, and photos.
+This was initially a great, free way to reach customers (and by the way helped make Facebook more popular).

-Facebook has changed the rules of the game.
-It has reduced business access to their fans, and is telling customers if you would like fans you see your posts, you must pay to promote your posts.
-Right now, only about 2% of your fans will see your post.
-The average organic reach saw a 52% decline between January and July 2016 on Facebook.
+Facebook has changed the rules of the game over the years.
+It has reduced business access to their fans, and tells business pages if you would like more of your followers to see your posts, you must pay to promote your posts.

 2) If you tell it to more than 3 people it belongs on your website.